-The enumeration SubscribedEvent represents the type of UP patch management events of which the AF requests to be notified.
+The enumeration SubscribedEvent represents the type of UP path management events for which the AF requests to be notified.
 It shall comply with the provisions defined in table 5.4.3.4.3-1.

 Table 5.4.3.4.3-1: Enumeration SubscribedEvent